Mu ping: Preparation

 There are 2 types of Mu ping currently in the market.
 Milk Grilled and Mu ping Boran.
-It can be found depending on the area but as of today, Milk Grilled is easier to find due to low cost and being more flavored.
+It can be found depending on the area but as of today, Milk Grilled is easier to find due to low cost and being more flavorful.

 Thai-style (Mu ping Boran)

 This is the original type of Mu ping.
 It's purely red meat with fat on the bottom of the skewer or with no fat.
 The pork is marinated in the mixture of coriander roots, black pepper, garlic, and soy sauce as the main marinade.
 Fish sauce and sugar can be added up to the preferences.
 The marinating process takes around 20 minutes.
 Then grilled over a charcoal BBQ.
 This type of Mu ping is harder to find since the cost is higher because it is wholly pork with no other ingredients and the size is a lot smaller than Milk-grilled Mu ping.